Why Building an Event Community is a Hot Trend for 2023

 - Working with a professional live stream production team that can create custom branded motion graphics for you

 - Leveraging your event platform’s event branding and design tools to create an event space that showcases your organization’s or community’s unique visual identity

 4. Grow Your Sponsorship Revenue with an Event Community Platform

-Just as importantly, all of these branding opportunities can easily be redirected towards sponsor goals.
+Just as importantly, all of these branding opportunities can easily be redirected toward sponsor goals.

 Instead of offering your sponsors a limited-time period for brand exposure, create a new year-round package.
-Outside of banner ads, sponsored sessions, and virtual exhibitor booths, the package can include sponsored video libraries, full page ads, and gamification challenges.
-Let them browse your customized event platform platform, and they’ll have firsthand evidence of how effective it can be for driving brand awareness.
+Outside of banner ads, sponsored sessions, and virtual exhibitor booths, the package can include sponsored video libraries, full-page ads, and gamification challenges.
+Let them browse your customized event platform, and they’ll have firsthand evidence of how effective it can be for driving brand awareness.